warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 isn't a uniformly random key: for starters it isn't even a bytestring.
-And serializing a random element doesn't get you a random bytestring: there are usually distinctive patterns, like the high bit is always set, or the low bits are always clear.
+And serializing a random element doesn't get you a random bytestring: there are usually distinctive patterns, like the high bit is always set, or the low bits are always clear, or its value as an integer is always smaller than the group order.
+Our goal is a fixed number of independently uniformly random bits, usually 256 of them.

 Modern protocols handle both these problems by building a "conversation transcript", which contains every message that was exchanged (as well as